ArhanChaudhary/vcube/README.md

 # vcube

 This is a fork of vcube for specialized use within [qter](https://github.com/ArhanChaudhary/qter).
 This modification of the original solver efficiently finds the shortest optimal solution from an input list of scrambles by maintaining a running maximum search depth.
-As such, the `--depth` and `--ordered` command line arguments have been removed.
 Thanks to @Voltara for some [initial help](https://github.com/Voltara/vcube/issues/3).

 <hr>